retooth2/xenharmlib/doc/primelimit_tunings.rst

 dedicated chapter on Lattice Points.

-Like every multi-generator tuning, Prime Limit Tunings also implements shortform builder methods, that take tuples instead of lattice point objects as parameter.
+Like every multi-generator tuning, Prime Limit Tunings also implements shortform builder methods that take tuples instead of lattice point objects as parameter.
 The equivalent of the above, more verbose but more structured approach is this: